TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.14.md

 ---

-I am the good shepherd; and I know mine own, and mine own know me,
+I am the good shepherd.
+I know my own, and I'm known by my own;